 Document detailing Parent PLUS Title IV agreement and authorization for Florida State University to apply to any allowable charges.
 For more information contact Student Business Services directly.

 Application for waiver to be used for but not limited to Homelessness, Independent Living, Intern Participation Certificate, Line of Duty, Military Honor, Non-Resident, Wrongfully Incarcerated, etc. Student Business will work with State Agencies to waive tuition and fees only.
 Must be received prior to the fee payment deadline to avoid the Late Payment Fee.

 Affidavit to be used for those with a Homeless Status applying for Tuition-Fee exemption.
 Per the FL Board of Governors Regulation 7.008-11, "who lacks a fixed, regular, and adequate nighttime residence, excluding university housing, or whose primary nighttime residence is a public or private shelter designed to provide temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings."

 The Revenue Deposit Form (Cash/ Check) is submitted to the Office of Student Business Services for departments who need to deposit revenue into their budget using the University Cashiering System.
-Revenue deposit forms are submitted to the Cashier's Section in the Office of Student Business Services with payment and all forms must be completed prior to depositing with the tellers.
+Revenue deposit forms are submitted to the Cashiers within the Office of Student Business Services with payment and all forms must be completed prior to depositing with the tellers.

 The Revenue Deposit Form (ACH/Wire/Credit Card) is used to make departmental deposits using electronic means.
 This form closely mirrors the use of the Revenue Deposit Form (Cash/ Check) which is used to deposit cash and checks.
 Departments which use credit card terminals may submit their batch deposit information using this form.